• Home

 What is in Classroom Air?

 Schools have immediate needs for better ventilation.
 With the risk of the recent COVID-19 infection being higher in indoor spaces due to poor ventilation, respiratory aerosols from breathing and speaking accumulate, much like cigarette smoke but invisible.
+Risk of infection increases risk over time.
+Spending 10 minutes indoors in a poorly ventilated room is less of a risk than spending hours in there so schools,

 especially classrooms, are high risk due to close proximity of multiple bodies in a confined space.
 Contaminants such as CO2, fungi, microbial contamination, dust mites, particulates and volatile organic compounds (VOC’s) such as formaldehyde, which can be found in furniture, window coverings, flooring, paints and adhesives in building materials can all be prevalent in a school campus building.